SharadhaK30/ai201-project4-provenance-guard/README.md

 The app runs locally at `http://127.0.0.1:5010/` and includes a browser dashboard plus API endpoints.

 This version supports Groq as the semantic AI-detection signal.
-Set `GROQ_API_KEY` locally or in GitHub Secrets to enable it.
+Set `GROQ_API_KEY` locally to enable it.
 If the key is missing, the app still runs with local explainable heuristic signals as a fallback.

 ## Run